XZyear/vimrc/readme.md

 ## Tips
 1. For the TabBar, fix a little bug in line: 1181 `" ]"` to `"] "` .
+2. For the NerdTree, comment the `lib/nerdtree/ui.vim` file line: 131 to not display the "Press" thing.
-2. Colors I prefer is cosme: https://github.com/beikome/cosme.vim .
+3. Colors I prefer is cosme: https://github.com/beikome/cosme.vim .